 Don’t refrigerate your tomatoes.
 Leave them on your counter to ripen.
 They lose their flavor when they get too cold!
 If they come in your box not as red as you would like, leave out on your counter and they will continue to ripen.

-Cilantro will stay fresher longer if you wrap wet paper towels around the bottom of the stems, place the bunch into the plastic bag and store in your vegetable crisper.
+Cilantro will stay fresher longer if you trim the stem ends and wrap wet paper towels around the bottom of the stems.
+Place the bunch into the plastic bag and store in your vegetable crisper.